 While the book is well-researched and detailed as the author follows his theory of major changes in the management of vaudeville acts, in the final chapter, he suggests a rather adventurous approach to the history of “the blues,” namely that this music was promoted mostly by vaudeville shows.

-Taking as main example several biographies of one single artist: Bessie Smith (what is hardly a solid basis for a new approach to blues history).
+Taking as main example several biographies of one single artist: Bessie Smith (which is hardly a solid basis for a new approach to blues history).
 Unfortunately, “the blues” are not described in detail, so it is not clear if this theory refers to country blues, maybe Delta blues or city blues.
 This leaves out a huge field of biographies, and memoirs of traveling black workers/musicians who spread songs and techniques on their journeys traveling solo, without the vaudeville.
-The same approach – giving vaudeville major credit for its distribution – is suggested by Gebhardt when it comes to early jazz, what it is equally obscure (again, the basis here is one lone act, the Creole Jazz Band).
+The same approach – giving vaudeville major credit for its distribution – is suggested by Gebhardt when it comes to early jazz, which is equally obscure (again, the basis here is one lone act, the Creole Jazz Band).
 However, this theory only emerges at the end of the book so it could be read as an idea for further research.

 All in all, Vaudeville Melodies is a good study that should appeal to a variety of scholars and students from the fields of Music Management, American Studies, Cultural Studies, Media Studies and popular culture.